-Registrations are now open and our discounted Early Bird price is available until 30 April 2022 with payments due 14 May 2022.
+Registrations are now open and our discounted Early Bird price has been extended for registrations and payments by 13 May 2022.
 So get in quick to take advantage of this fantastic discount.

 Early Bird Registration Fees: Two-day registration fee including GST are as follows:

 - $390 School Member or Organisational Member (Full Fee $440)